mjl-p4/accelerated_io_tools/README.md

 ```
 Where `N` is the specified `num_attributes` value, `CS` is the chunk size (10M default; see above) and `NUM_INSTANCES` is the number of SciDB instances in the cluster.
 The error attribute is null, unless the particular line in the file had a number of tokens not equal to `N`, in which case the error attribute is set to either 'short' or 'long ' followed by the leftover line.
 In the case of a short line, the absent attributes are set to null.

-If `split_on_dimension=1` the attributes are populated along a fourth dimension like so:
+If `split_on_dimension:true` the attributes are populated along a fourth dimension like so:
 ```
  <a:string null>
  [tuple_no        = 0: *,                 CS,   0,